nottaro/littleroot/content/Articles/12-05-2023-a-dialogue-of-epic-proportions.md

 [go back](Articles/Articles.md)

-yes, all (mis)spellings are intentional
+yes, all (mis)spellings are intentional.

 _a dialogue between me and ed about intelligence_